 - Time travel: Data versioning enables rollbacks, full historical audit trails, and reproducible machine learning experiments.

-The Quickstart shows how to build pipeline that reads JSON data into a Delta table, modify the table, read the table, display table history, and optimize the table.
-For runnable notebooks that demonstrate these features, see Introductory Notebooks.
+The Delta Lake quickstart provides an overview of the basics of working with Delta Lake.
+The quickstart shows how to build pipeline that reads JSON data into a Delta table, modify the table, read the table, display table history, and optimize the table.

-To try out Delta Lake, see Try Azure Databricks.
+To try out Delta Lake, see Sign up for Azure Databricks.